theodoreOnzGit/spiceSharpFluidFlowSolver/therminolPipeTest/README.md

 With these, we can then have some level of confidence that our therminolPipe abstract class works.

+## Results for Therminol Pipe temperature variability tests

+I created an abstract class therminol pipe with partially implemented methods for Pr, $\mu$, Cp, k and $\rho$.

+The abstract class cannot be instantiated on its own, so i created a mockTherminolPipe class with which to instantiate the class.
+The implementation for all abstract classes are throw new NotImplementedException().

+I varied the temperature from 20C to 180C and saw that the mockTherminolPipe was able to return all the quantities correctly in comparison to the underlying coolprop libraries.

 ## Results for Therminol and Dowtherm A Properties comparison.

 Dowtherm A and therminol VP1 are very close in composition